msillano/tuyaDAEMON/tuyaTRIGGER/README.md

    The unique problem with this switch is the lack of a battery backup.

 2) _I also tested another device, a Tuya wifi switch_ [TYWR 7-32](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf) (USD 10) _with a micro USB input, so it can be used with a power bank to get a UPS power supply._
-It has all required features:  countdown (`dp` = 7) with a large range [0-86400s, i.e. 24H], independence (setting the countdown to 0 does not toggle the relay), so it is better than Switch MS-104.
+It has all required features:  countdown (`dp` = 7) with a large range [0-86400s, i.e. 24H], independence, 30s PUSH period, so it is better than Switch MS-104.

    As against it is bigger and without case, and needs an external UPS power supply.